Helpful Guides On Growing Monstera In Water [Update In 2022]

 If you are a person who often travels for work or tourism and does not feel secure leaving home furniture for others to take care of, growing plants in the country is a good solution.

-When the water is cloudy due to falling objects, this can cause root rot.
+If the water becomes cloudy due to debris, it can cause root rot.
 Keep the water clean if you don’t want this root rot.

 Even if those people don’t have much experience caring for plants, they need to replace or add more liquid to ensure moisture for the plants.